 (1) Philosophy and logic teach fundamental critical thinking skills.
 These skills allow you to assess and challenge the basic assumptions of business models and practices.
 Because of this, philosophy majors advance more rapidly than their colleagues who possess only business degrees: "by mid-career, the salaries of philosophy graduates surpasses those of marketing, communications, accounting and business management.
 Taking this into consideration, it appears that having the right business degree from a prestigious business school does not guarantee a successful career in business."

-(3) An article from the Chronicle of Higher Education explaining that Liberal Arts majors do well financially in the long run:
+(a) The Chronicle of Higher Education explains that Liberal Arts majors do well financially in the long run.

 - College professor (with additional education)